Plympton

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Plympton's median income among taxpayers is $55,944.
-The average income in the suburb is $66,723.
-Nationally, the median income is higher at $61,820 and the average is $83,173.
-In Greater Adelaide, the median income is $54,808 with an average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Plympton would be approximately $60,867 (median) and $72,595 (average) by September 2025.
-According to the 2021 Census, personal income in Plympton ranks at the 58th percentile ($843 weekly), while household income is at the 41st percentile.
-In terms of earnings profile, 35.9% of the population (2,206 individuals) fall within the $1,500 - 2,999 income range, which is consistent with broader trends across regional levels showing 31.8% in the same category.
+As per AreaSearch's latest postcode level ATO data released for financial year ending June 2023, Plympton's median income among taxpayers is $55,944, with an average of $66,723.
+This is slightly lower than the national average.
+In Greater Adelaide, the median income is $54,808 and the average is $66,852.
+Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates for Plympton would be approximately $60,867 (median) and $72,595 (average) as of September 2025.
+According to 2021 Census figures, personal income ranks at the 58th percentile ($843 weekly), while household income sits at the 41st percentile.
+In Plympton, 35.9% of the population (2,206 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across regional levels showing 31.8% in the same category.
 Housing affordability pressures are severe, with only 84.2% of income remaining after housing costs, ranking at the 42nd percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income